|

 (C) any non-equity option,

-(D) any dealer equity option, and
+(D) any dealer equity option,

-(E) any dealer securities futures contract.
+any dealer securities futures

-The term “section 1256 contract”
+(2) Exceptions The term “section

-shall not include—
+1256 contract” shall not

-(A) any securities futures contract or option on such a contract
+or option on such a contract

 unless such contract or option